nightscout/trio-docs/docs/help/faq.md

 ### Can I have someone follow my Trio app?
 There are multiple options available for someone to follow your loop data.

 **Nightscout**
-<br>Nightscout is an open-source cloud application used by people with diabetes and parents of kids with diabetes to visualize, store, and share the data from their Continuous Glucose Monitors in real-time.
-Once set up, Nightscout acts as a central repository of blood glucose and insulin dosing/treatment data for a single person, allowing you to view the CGM graph and treatment data anywhere using just a web browser connected to the internet.
-Detail of Trio's integration with Nightscout can be found [here](../settings/services/nightscout.md).
-Information on creating your Nightscout site can be found [here](https://nightscout.github.io/).
+Nightscout is an open-source cloud application used by people with diabetes and parents of kids with diabetes to visualize, store, and share the data from their Continuous Glucose Monitors in real-time.
+Once set up, Nightscout acts as a central repository of blood glucose and insulin dosing/treatment data for a single person, allowing you to view the CGM graph and treatment data anywhere using just a Web browser connected to the internet.

+Details of Trio's **integration** with Nightscout can be found [here](../configuration/settings/services/nightscout.md).
+Information on **creating** your Nightscout **site** can be found [here](https://nightscout.github.io/).

 **LoopFollow**
-<br>LoopFollow is an open-source, do-it-yourself iPhone app that combines your T1D's display information and alerts into a single, easy-to-use interface.
+LoopFollow is an open-source, do-it-yourself iPhone app that combines your T1D's display information and alerts into a single, easy-to-use interface.
 LoopFollow pulls data from your Nightscout or Dexcom Share server.
 You can set up more than one app on a phone if you follow more than one person with diabetes.
 Information on creating your LoopFollow app can be found [here](https://www.loopandlearn.org/loop-follow/).

 !!! warning
     _All options for following your Trio app rely on an active internet connection.
 If you or the person you are following loses connection to the internet, your LoopFollow app will stop receiving data._